Kocjan Komar: Operational history

 The Komar could exploit even weak thermals and set a number of duration records.
 Most of these were national but one was a women's world record: Wanda Modlibowska flew for 24 hr 14 min in May 1937.
-Another outstanding flight, the first ever long distance flight over water, took place on 21 September 1937 between Tallinn in Estonia to Helsinki in Finland, with Vunn flying an Estonian-built Komar.
+Another outstanding flight, the first ever long distance flight by a sailplane over water, took place on 21 September 1937 between Tallinn in Estonia to Helsinki in Finland, with Vunn flying an Estonian-built Komar.
 Yugoslav-built Komars took part in international contests, including the prestigious 1937 Rhön contest.